-There's certainly the money and the Adobe Creative Suite that are both very motivating.
+There's certainly the money and the Adobe Creative Cloud subscription that are both very motivating.
 But perhaps the most valuable part of the prize might be the internships.
 Want proof of just how incredible an experience that can be?
 Well, how about we get one of our recent winners to give you a little recap.

 Above is a sneak peek at some of the work Honorable Mention-winner Nicole Zigmont did at her internship at Complex magazine.
 Read on to learn more...

 Honorable Mention-winner Nicole Zigmont

 "It was my senior year in college when I realized I was fascinated by editorial design.
 From then on out, I was determined to focus my portfolio work in this area of design and ended up producing spreads that were apparently award-winning.
 The SPD award changed my life, and it all started with my internship at Complex magazine.
 I learned and accomplished so much in such a small amount of time, it's hard to believe that I was there for just over two months!

 I would say the greatest part of my experience with Complex was that I wasn't treated like an intern.
 I was given a lot of responsibility, deadlines, and projects that were featured in both the magazine and the website.
 Some things in particular that I was able to work on were blog art images, style icons, infographics on featured artists, page layouts, researching illustrators, and those are only to name a few.
 (Above is a piece she concepted and illustrated for a story on Rick Ross and below is an accompanying illustration she also did for the story.
 Find the original story here.)